santanusetu/Android-NavigationDrawerTemplate/README.md

 # Android-NavigationDrawerTemplate

-..1.
-A simple easy to start navigation drawer skeleton with 3 fragments
+A simple easy to start navigation drawer skeleton with 3 fragments for Android Projects